-She was pregnant, but she never complained during the five-month journey though she endured heat, cold, wet, mud, headaches, sick children, physical danger and homesickness.
-On Sept.
+She was pregnant, but she never complained.
+Not during the five-month journey though she endured heat, cold, wet, mud, headaches, sick children, physical danger and homesickness.
+Then on Sept.
 18, 1853, the day after their journey ended, she delivered their eighth child, Adam, by the side of the road.

 Amelia Stewart was born in Boston in January 1817.
 On Sept.
-18, 1834, she married Joel Knight, an English immigrant who had learned the hatter’s trade.
-In Boston he studied medicine, supporting himself by selling hats.
+18, 1834, she married Joel Knight.
+He had immigrated from England and learned the hatter’s trade.
+Then in Boston he studied medicine, supporting himself by selling hats.
 In 1837, Amelia, Joel and their 5-month-old son Plutarch Stewart moved to Iowa, where they lived for 16 years.

 By 1853, Joel Knight had had enough of the harsh Iowa winters.
 He decided it would be healthier for his family if they moved to the Oregon Territory.
 On April 9, 1853, the family set out from Monroe County: Plutarch Stewart, Seneca, Frances, Jefferson, Lucy, Almira, Chatfield and Wilson Carl.